Acxiom/metalus/docs/json-pipelines.md

 The **Metalus** library will then convert the JSON into a scala object to be executed.

+There are three components needed to create a pipeline:

+* Step Template - This is the JSON that describes the step.
+Pipeline Steps start with this template and modify to satisfy pipeline requirements.
+* Pipeline Step - The step template is copied and modified with additional attributes and mappings before being added to the pipeline JSON.
+* Pipeline - Contains information about the pipeline including which steps to execute at runtime.

 ## Step Templates
 A step template is a JSON representation of a step function.
 There are two ways to get this representation: 1) manually create the JSON based on the properties of the step function or 2) use the provided annotations when creating the step